awilliams-atx/faceplace/productionreadme.md

 Via Ajax requests which send and receive data to the server asynchronously, friending and unfriending provide meaningful feedback to the user almost instantly: every interaction that depends on friendships have a listener on the 'Friend Store' and update independently any time new data about friendships is received.
 For example, accepting a friend request from a user named Alex while on Alex's profile page triggers adding a form to post on Alex's timeline.

+#### User Search

+Thanks to the user search bar, finding new friends is as simple as typing the first couple letters of either their first or last name.
+Results of the search are fetched on change with each character addition and deletion on the input field.

+SQL injection is cleaned up by sanitized parameters on the back-end!

 #### Tagging

 There is a searchable drop-down on the post component which allows a user to tag his or her friends on the post.
 Friends tagged are displayed on the component below the body of the post and are available both on the author's timeline and on each tagged user's timeline.